 Every one of the circular images is different, suggesting that they mean different things.
 She and her team go to work, isolating the different pieces of all the circles in the conversations between earthlings and visitors.

 This is quite different from doing linguistic fieldwork on Earth, because all humans, no matter how exotic their language, will match up pieces of language with the world outside language, thereby creating meaning.
 After collecting large numbers of these correspondences, the field linguist can begin to put together a vocabulary and a grammar.
 But since we know nothing of the aliens’ world and they know nothing of ours, we don’t know how to get at whatever meaning they’re creating with their symbols.

 This unbridgeable gap is blithely crossed, and pretty soon, the linguist and her crew are getting English words out of the circle patterns.
 In a further leap. they determine that the aliens are giving them “power” or “tools” (or maybe power tools) by which they can shape their world.

-The script mentions the Whorf Hypothesis — i.e.,that our language and thought shape our perceptions of the words…but turns it strangely sideways and seems to be saying that language gives us the power to shape and change our world, as “magic words” like “shazam” are supposed to do.
+The script mentions the Whorf Hypothesis — i.e.,that our language and thought shape our perceptions of the world…but turns it strangely sideways and seems to be saying that language gives us the power to shape and change our world, as “magic words” like “shazam” are supposed to do.

-By the end of the movie, linguist and aliens are communicating in simple pidgin-English-sounding sentences (a cop-out, since this is how human cultures talk when they first encounter each other).
+By the end of the movie, linguist and aliens are communicating in simple pidgin-English-sounding sentences (another cop-out, since this is how human cultures talk when they first encounter each other).
 So now alien languages create meanings and utterances in the same way we do — and it’s a small world after all!